AbudllahTayeh/Auto_Kick_Real_Like_Comments/README.md

 ---

-### Setup Guide
+#Setup Guide

 Follow these steps to get the bot up and running on your system.

-#### 1. Clone the Repository
+1. Clone the Repository

 First, get the project files onto your machine.
 ```bash
 git clone <https://github.com/AbudllahTayeh/Auto_Kick_Real_Like_Comments.git>
 ```
-###2.
-Create a Virtual Environment
+2. Create a Virtual Environment
 It's highly recommended to use a virtual environment to keep dependencies clean.
 ```bash
 # Windows
 python -m venv .venv
 .\.venv\Scripts\activate
 ```
-###3.
-Install Dependencies
+3. Install Dependencies
 Install all the necessary Python libraries with a single command using the provided requirements.txt file.
 ```bash
 pip install -r requirements.txt
 ```
-###4.
-Get Your Gemini API Keys
+4. Get Your Gemini API Keys

    The bot is powered by the Gemini AI.
 You will need to generate your own API keys for it to function.

     1.Go to Google AI Studio.

     2.Sign in and click "Get API key" -> "Create API key in new project".

     3.Copy the generated key.

 For best results, create multiple Google accounts to generate several API keys.
 This allows the bot's API key rotation feature to work effectively.
-###How to Use
+#How to Use
 Run the Application:
 ```bash
 python kick_bot_gui.py